How To Tell Your REALTOR® You’re Choosing A New Agent

 Before you have the conversation, it’s important to confirm you’re legally allowed to work with another agent, or if you’re stuck with your current one.

-If you’re reading this because you hired a family member or friend to broker your home and are having second thoughts, you’re not alone.
+If you’re reading this because you hired a family member or friend or just not a good match to broker your home and are having second thoughts, you’re not alone.
 Only you know if the social capital loss will be worth the difference in quality of experience in another agent.

 As a home buyer, your real estate agent, also known as a buyer’s agent, will be your expert source of information at every step on your journey to homeownership.
 The buyer’s agent helps prospective homeowners find a home in their budget, with their needs and desires and has expert knowledge of local market value.
 They’ll help you save money and get you into a home you feel excited about.